 The Bands of America Grand National Championships is recognized as the premier marching band event in the nation.
-More than 90 bands from across
+Bands from across

 America compete, including some of the finest, most progressive bands in the activity today.
 The annual event also features exhibition

 performances by outstanding college bands from across the country.
-A total of 109 marching bands from 22 states were scheduled to perform during the 2014 event.
+A total of 112 marching bands from 20 states are registered to perform during the 2016 event.

 All performances take place in Lucas Oil Stadium in downtown Indianapolis.

-The event kicks off on Wednesday night with the Indianapolis Marching Band Tournament, featuring 10 local bands in competition.
+The event kicks off on Wednesday night with the Indianapolis Marching Band Tournament, featuring eight local bands in competition.
 The event also includes an Expo of

 more than 100 booths, the Student Leadership Workshop with Dr. Tim Lautzenheiser, and other special events and clinics.